-Risk mitigation includes;
+Risk mitigation includes:

-- · Direct feedback from the supplier (e.g. Sedex self-assessment). - · Involvement in multi-stakeholder efforts. - Working towards, or achieved credible certification (e.g. ASC, Fairtrade, SMETA).
+- · Direct feedback from the supplier (e.g. Sedex self-assessment). - · Involvement in multi-stakeholder efforts. - Working towards, or achieving credible certification (e.g. ASC, Fairtrade, SMETA). - Ability to demonstrate compliance with international law.

 The most challenging aspect of seafood supply is that the primary source of supply comes from fishing boats that spend a large proportion of time out of sight.
-Policing these boats and evidencing ethical traceability is an industry wide challenge.
+Monitoring these boats and evidencing decent working standards at sea is an industry wide challenge.
 The UK's adoption of ILOc188 is a significant move to help reduce the ethical risk within a large proportion of our supply chain.
-We fully support the implementation, effective monitoring and action around this key piece of legislation.
+We fully support the implementation of effective monitoring and action around this key piece of legislation.